-Since my father’s death (2003), I have managed his anti-aspartame website, DORway.
-Through this experience I corresponded with so many wonderful people whose lives were changed by the information DORway provided.
+Until about 10 years ago, and since my father’s death (2003), I managed his anti-aspartame website, DORway, and through that experience, learned more than I ever wanted to know about aspartame.
+Despite that my father was a fierce advocate for this cause, I remained, if not skeptical, certainly arrogant in my belief that my dad was overreacting.
+He was not.
+During my tenure as webmaster of DORway, I learned much to the contrary.
+And through that experience, I corresponded with so many wonderful people whose lives were changed by the information DORway provided.
 At one time, DORway was a standalone site, warning people about the dangers of aspartame.
-In fact, it was the biggest library of anti-aspartame articles available on the Web, and, over the years, DORway has been referenced in anti-aspartame movies, documentaries and numerous articles.
+In fact, it was the biggest library of anti-aspartame articles available on the Web, and, over the years, DORway has been referenced in anti-aspartame movies, documentaries, and numerous articles.
 Unfortunately, due to hackers, much of DORWay is lost now, but not everything is gone.
-Fortunately, I have been able to access my father’s original files.
-All files that remained on DORway have been transferred to www.mpwhi.com (click the red button on the main page) and any that are not available there have been put into a vault for access by trusted parties and will continue to be made available in some form or another.
+All files that remained on DORway were archived and remain in my keeping and someday, I may find the bandwidth to restore the site.
+In the meantime, there is still a place you can go to commune with other concerned consumers and these will remain open.

 Moderated Facebook group: https://www.facebook.com/groups/48681018383/